ludo6577/resurrect-pages-isup-edition/README.md

    * With the keyboard: press `Ctrl-Shift-U`

 # Changelog

+ * Version 6
+   * Merged with latest version from Arrantius
+   * Add "list all versions" for The Internet Archive.
+   * Add MementoWeb TimeTravel source.
  * Version 5
    * Merged with WebExtensions version from Arrantius (#3 #10)
      * Does not include netError page ([not currently possible](http://bugzil.la/1376793))